zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### explodeField `String`

-The data field containing a boolean value that indicates if the sector is exploded.
+The data field containing a boolean value that indicates if the sector is exploded.** Available for donut and pie series **

 #### Example
     <kendo:chart-seriesItem explodeField="explodeField">